 Vulnerabilities.
 Human trafficking is often an end result of unaddressed vulnerabilities.
 Human trafficking prevention includes addressing vulnerable populations that traffickers prey upon.
 Traffickers look for vulnerabilities such as homeless youth, youth online, youth aging out of foster care, individuals fleeing violence, poverty, or natural disasters, individuals with disabilities, and those who have suffered other types of abuse or exploitation in their lifetimes.
 Programs that come alongside these at-risk populations are all considered prevention because they intervene before a trafficker does and solve for vulnerabilities that can lead to exploitation.

 Demand.
 Human trafficking would not exist if there was not a demand for it.
 It is important to look to the buyers of sex and organs on the black market, and to our own purchases, in order to understand what fuels human trafficking.
 Educating communities about demand and discussing how to address it are crucial steps in preventing human trafficking.
 Putting laws and consequences into place for buyers who engage in exploitation is a key preventative action.

 This month, take time to make yourself aware of what human trafficking is and what it looks like.
 Explore programs and efforts in your community that serve vulnerable populations, and become educated about the demand of human trafficking as well as how you can combat it.

-Check out the human trafficking resources and information on our website, sign up for Engage Together® communications to get monthly resources of existing efforts sent right to your inbox, earn your Human Trafficking Awareness Badge through our new Justice U™ initiative and get equipped to increase your impact, read our blog each month, or subscribe to an Engage Together® Toolkit Plus membership for many examples of existing national and local prevention efforts.
+Check out the human trafficking resources and information on our website, sign up for Engage Together® communications to get monthly resources of existing efforts sent right to your inbox, earn your Human Trafficking Awareness Badge through our Justice U™ initiative and get equipped to increase your impact, or review resources specific to your role and discover how you are uniquely positioned to engage.